vegarringdal/rvm_parser_glb/README.md

   -i, --input INPUT           rvm fileinput --input ./somefile.rvm

 optional arguments:
   -o, --output OUTPUT         Output folder, will create folder if it does not
                               exist.
 Default is ./exports/ -l, --level LEVEL           Level to split into files.
-Default is 0 (site) -r, --remove-empty REMOVE-EMPTY
+Default is 0 (site)
+  -r, --remove-empty REMOVE-EMPTY
                               Removes elements without primitives.
 This is
                               enabled by default.
 To disable use -r 0 -d, --cleanup-position CLEANUP-POSITION
                               Removes duplicate positions.
-This is enabled by default.
-If you want to calculate vertex normals later, then you want this set to 0, to disable use -d 0
+This is enabled by
+                              default.
+If you want to calculate vertex normals
+                              later, then you want this set to 0, to disable use -d 0
   -p, --cleanup-precision CLEANUP-PRECISION
+                              Precision to use when cleaning up duplicate
+                              positions, this also runs meshopt on mesh, default is 3
+  -m, --meshopt-threshold MESHOPT-THRESHOLD
+                              meshopt threshold, default is 0.70f, only used
+                              when cleanup-position is active -e, --meshopt-target-error MESHOPT-TARGET-ERROR
+                              meshopt target_error, default is 0.f, only used
-                              Precision to use when cleaning up duplicate positions, default is 3 -t, --tolerance TOLERANCE   Tolerance to be used in triangulation, default is 0.01
+                              when cleanup-position is active -t, --tolerance TOLERANCE   Tolerance to be used in triangulation, default is 0.01
   -h, --help                  Display this help message and exit.